HackBinghamton/hackbu-data-persistence/basics.md

 #### Now that we know why we might want to use data persistence, let's get started with some basic knowledge!

 <br>
 **Data Persistence** literally just means that data is persistent.
-In other words, it means that data stays even after the program finishes running.
+In other words, it means that data remains even after the program finishes running.

-Normally, when programming, we'll store information in *variables*, and variables are cool and all, but they have one tragic flaw: once a program ends, variables lose all of their information.
+Normally, when programming, we'll store information in *variables*.
+Variables are cool and all, but they have one tragic flaw: once a program ends, they lose all of their information.

-This means that once a program ends, all of things we stored in variables will be gone *forever* (\*scary sound effect\*).
+This means that once a program is done running, all of things we stored in variables will be gone *forever* (\*cue scary sound effect\*).

 Let's look at an example of this: